-There are similarities between the different cases, $z=1$,$3$.
-The fact that there is a phase transition in terms either of a critical electric field or a temperature is very much the same, even the dependence of the order parameters on the temperature is hardly seen to display any difference, thus showing that the mechanism of obtaining the phase transition is very similar in both cases.
-This may sound a bit deceptive, since in the real world superconductivity and other thermodynamical properties depend a lot on details of the system, while here we have a too robust result, always similar to the mean field result, independent even on the dimensionality of the system.
+Some similarities between both cases, $z=1$ and $3$ are pointed out.
+The fact that there is a phase transition in terms either of a critical electric field or a temperature is very much the same, even the dependence of the order parameters on the temperature is hardly seen to display any difference, thus indicating that the mechanism of obtaining the phase transition is very similar in both cases.
+This may sound a bit surprising, since in the real world superconductivity and other thermodynamical properties depend a lot on details of the system, while here we have a too robust result, always similar to the mean field result, independent even on the dimensionality of the system.

-Some dissimilarity show in some rather technical details, as e.g. in the incoherent points obtained for the raw data, figures~\ref{graf_db_psi_12_E_z_1} through~\ref{graf_db_psi_12_T_z_3}.
-But we can hardly find any characteristic physics about such a behaviour.
-The most interesting result concerns the behaviour of the conductivity as a functions of the frequency, as we now comment again.

 The order parameters grow unbounded as $T$ goes to zero.
 In~\cite{3Hs}, it is argued that this behaviour indicates that we cannot assume no backreaction for small values of $T$.
-According to~\cite{lectures-herzog}, our results also suggest strong pairing interactions.
+According to~\cite{herzoga}, our results also suggest strong pairing interactions.
 Indeed, the larger value of $\langle O\rangle$ when $T\to 0$ is expected for a strongly interacting field theory.
 Thus, being a strongly coupled system, backreaction must be considered, which does not mean that the order parameters do not diverge at small temperatures.
 This correction will be studied in future works.